EbrarSaid/Data-Homework/README.md

-10.
-Tree creation using array.

-10.
-Tree creation using array.
+10. Tree creation using array.